bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

-at a particular point in the input, an extractor-based system instead sees `A` as an *arbitrary programmable operator* that is invoked wherever a pattern-match is attempted, and can return "success" with the resulting "fields" as if it were actually an enum variant.
+at a particular point in the input, an extractor-based system instead sees `A` as an *arbitrary programmable operator* that is invoked wherever a pattern-match is attempted, and can return "success" with the resulting "fields" as if it were an enum variant.
 For more on this topic, see the motivation and description in [RFC 15 under "programmable matching on virtual nodes"](https://github.com/bytecodealliance/rfcs/blob/main/accepted/cranelift-isel-isle-peepmatic.md#extractors-programmable-matching-on-virtual-nodes).